spo11/kismetik-jekyll/_posts/2011-11-16-a_whole_new_site.markdown

  - development
 ---

-This site has gone through multiple incarnations in the past year.
-It's been more than 6 months since this site's inception and it's gotten more facelifts than an aging Hollywood dame.
+<p class="intro">This site has gone through multiple incarnations in the past
+year.
+It's been more than 6 months since this site's inception and it's gotten more facelifts than an aging Hollywood dame.  </p>

 <!--more-->